➣ Collaborations earn full value for every artist involved in the creation of an image.

 ➣ Gift art and art trades of any kind earn the creator of the image the full value for their work and the giftee earns half that value as well.

 ➣ Commissioned art, even when bought with site currency, earns full value for both the creator of the image and the one who purchased the art.

-➣ `Your Character Here’ commission types may only earn full value for the artist on first use; those buying slots for this type of commission may only claim full values on the first purchase of a slot.
+➣ `Your Character Here' commission types may only earn full value for the artist on first use; those buying slots for this type of commission may only claim full value on the first purchase of a slot.

 ➣ Free/Pay to use bases function similarly to YCHs, full value for the art may only be claimed for one use of the base by the artist that created it.
 Uses by other artists will only earn partial value once, dependent upon which parts of the base are reusable and which are unique to the artist using the base.